Magic Kingdom Overview

 The Main Street Electrical Parade closed and moved to Disneyland in California on October 9, 2016.
 No replacement or return date has been announced.

-Stitch's Great Escape in the Magic Kingdom's Tomorrowland was moved to seasonal status as of October 1, 2016.
-This means the attraction will only be open during peak attendance times.
+Stitch’s Great Escape in the Magic Kingdom’s Tomorrowland was moved to seasonal status as of October 1, 2016.
+The area is now used as a character greeting location.

 The Notorious Banjo Brothers and Bob musical act gave their final performance at the Magic Kingdom on October 1, 2016.